-This picture is shown to illustrate the fact that it is possible to get a reflection from any reflecting surface of the eveball without reflections from the other parts, although these may be exposed.
+This picture is shown to illustrate the fact that it is possible to get a reflection from any reflecting surface of the eyeball without reflections from the other parts, although these may be exposed.
 This is done by changing the angle of the light to the eye.
-In No. 1 observations of the eye at the time the picture was taken demonstrated that the image was from the iris, not from the cornea. and the fact is also apparent in the picture.
+In No. 1 observations of the eye at the time the picture was taken demonstrated that the image was from the iris, not from the cornea, and the fact is also apparent in the picture.
 (Compare the image with the corneal reflection in Fig. 28.)
 In No. 2, where the image overlaps the margin of the pupil, the fact that the reflection is from the iris is manifest from the circumstance that only part of the filament is seen.
 If it were from the cornea, the whole of it would be reflected.
 Note in this picture that there is no reflection from the lens.
-The images on the iris did not change their size or shape during accommodation, demonstrating again that the lens. upon which the iris rests, does not change its shape when the eve adjusts itself for near vision.
+The images on the iris did not change their size or shape during accommodation, demonstrating again that the lens, upon which the iris rests, does not change its shape when the eye adjusts itself for near vision.

-but those obtained from the side of the sclera were found to have changed in exactly the opposite manner, being larger where the former were smaller and vice versa, a difference which one would naturally expect from the fact that when the front of the sclera becomes more convex the sides must become flatter.
+difference which one would naturally expect from the fact that when the front of the sclera becomes more convex the sides must become flatter.

-When an effort was made to see at a distance the image reflected from the side of the sclera was larger than the image obtained when the eye was at rest, indicating that this part of the sclera had become less convex, or flatter, because of elongation of the eyeball.
+When an effort was made to see at a distance the image reflected from the side of the sclera was larger than the image obtained when the eye was at rest, indicating that this part of the sclera had become less convex or flatter, because of elongation of the eyeball.
 The image obtained during normal accommodation was also larger than when the eye was at rest, indicating again a flattening of the side of the sclera.
 The image obtained, however, when an effort was made to see near was much smaller than any of the other images, indicating that the sclera had become more convex at the side, a condition which one would expect when the eyeball was shortened, as in hypermetropia.

 The most pronounced of the changes were noted in the images reflected from the front of the sclera.
-Those on the side of the sclera were less marked, and, owing to the difficulty of photographing a white image on a white background, could not always be readily seen in the photographs.
+Those on the side of the sclera were less marked, and, owing to the difficulty of photographing a white image on a white background, could not always be readily seen on the photographs.
 They were always plainly apparent, however, to the observer, and still more so to the subject, who regarded them in a concave mirror.
 The alterations in the size of the corneal image were so slight that they did not show at all in the photographs, except when the image was large, a fact which explains why the ophthalmometer, with its small image, has been thought to show that the cornea did not change during accommodation.
 They were always apparent, however, to the subject and observer.